biocommons/VarNomen/_recommendations/open-issues.md

 ###Numbering gene flanking nucleotides

 The current recommendation to describe variants based on a coding DNA reference sequence is to use "c.-" numbers for nucleotides 5' of the ATG translation initiation codon and "c.*" numbers for nucleotides 53' of the translation termination codon [_see Numbering_](/bg-material/numbering/).
 However, such descriptions do not show whether the nucleotides are **inside or outside** the transcribed region.
 The request has been filed (_PEM Taschner, Leiden, Nederland_) to make a discrimination between transcribed and un-transcribed nucleotides using the format;
 *	c.-N-uM  =  nucleotide uM is at position -M upstream (u) of nucleotide c.-N, the transcription initiation site of the reference transcript, e.g. c.-237-u29A>G (currently c.266A>G)
 	_**NOTE**_:	restricted to nucleotides 5' of the transcription initiation site (cap site), i.e. upstream of the gene (incl. the promoter)
 *	c.*N+dM  =  nucleotide dM is at position +M downstream (d) of nucleotide c.*N, the polyA-addition site of the reference transcript, e.g. *237+d133A>G (currently c.*370A>G)
-	_**NOTE**_:	restricted to nucleotides 3' of the polyA-addition site, i.e. downstream of the gene
+	_**NOTE**_:	restricted to nucleotides 3' of the polyA-addition site, i.e. downstream of the gene Thus far, the requests have not been granted.
+The main reason are; (i) it further complicates descriptions using a coding DNA reference sequence, (ii) genes often have several transcription initiation sites (promoters/5'-first exons) as well as polyA-addition sites (3'-terminal exons), (iii) the transcription initiation (cap-site) is often ill-defined.

 <a name ="imperfectcopy"></a>